We value your privacy

 HR structure worldwide (by function)

-• Utilize eSCM/eGP to communicate with suppliers and manage green products and components: Ensure compliance with international and customers’ environmental regulations.
+• Utilizing the eSCM / eGP systems to communicate with suppliers and manage the greens standard of components: This ensures compliance with international and customer environmental standards.